pammacdotnet/TypstPaper/paper.typ

 From 2020-2025, Typst evolved from a niche LaTeX alternative into a growing document-formatting tool.
 Early development (2020–2022) focused on core features like a Rust-based compiler, attracting tech-savvy users.
 By 2023, public beta releases and improved documentation spurred initial growth, though gaps like CJK support persisted.
 In 2024, corporate adoption (e.g., in banking software) and features like `CeTZ` for graphics expanded its reach.
 Projections for 2025 hinge on addressing accessibility and localization, while compiler optimizations (e.g., faster builds) and community tools (e.g., `tinymist`) aim to solidify its position#footnote("https://github.com/qjcg/awesome-typst") against LaTeX.
 The Typst community is also providing template for the most reputed editorials and journals (@fig:papers).
 Certainly, as with every new disruptive technology and, as also happened with TeX @Knuth89 during the 80s, Typst still needs to mature and expand over the years.

+#figure(
+  image("universe4.jpg"),
+  placement: none,
+  caption: "A screenshot ot the Typst Universe website.", ) <fig:universe>

 Finally, although not its intention, the online service Typst.app can also be used as an scientific preprint dissemination platform.
 Scientific preprint repositories like arXiv#footnote("https://arxiv.org") and HAL#footnote("https://hal.science") play a crucial role in the rapid publication of research findings across various academic disciplines @Chaleplioglou23.
 These platforms allow researchers to share their work publicly before it undergoes formal peer review, enabling immediate access to new ideas and results.

-#figure(
-  image("universe3.jpg"),
-  placement: none,
-  caption: "A screenshot ot the Typst Universe website.", ) <fig:universe>

 = Typst Universe <sec:universe>
 Typst Universe#footnote("http://typst.app/universe") is an online platform that offers a curated collection of templates and packages designed to automate Typst documents (@fig:universe).
 Users can find resources ranging from thesis templates to visualization tools, all aimed at simplifying the document creation process.
 The platform allows users to search, browse categories, and submit their own contributions, fostering a collaborative environment.
 Some of the packages present in this site are briefly described in @tab:packages.
 #figure(
+  placement: none,
   align(center)[#table(
     columns: (0.9fr, 4fr),
     align: (right, left),